 What Causes Speaking Anxiety?

 - Negative Self-Talk This is a serious problem for those with public speaking fears.
-They imagine, see, and think about worst case scenarios, responding to every time they speak by over-analyzing what occurred and trying to find all of the ways they screwed up.
-Everyone screws up, however, so you're going to find something no matter what, and whatever you find you'll use as evidence that your speaking anxiety was warranted.
+They imagine worst case scenarios.
+They may over-analyze what occurred when speaking publicly, trying to find all of the ways they messed up.
+Everyone misspeaks sometimes, so you're likely going to find something no matter what, and whatever you find is then used as evidence that your speaking anxiety is warranted.

 - Poor Planning It may sound silly, but many people with a fear of public speaking also practice less than those without the fear.
 That's because they experience anxiety while practicing and try very hard to avoid that anxiety.
-Unfortunately, that causes them to be less prepared than they otherwise would be, and so they make more mistakes and eventually judge themselves harshly.
+Unfortunately that may cause them to be less prepared.

-- Poor Friendships Finally, an often forgotten part about public speaking is that overall confidence in yourself plays a role.
+- Lack of Friendships Finally, an often forgotten part about public speaking is that overall confidence in yourself plays a role.
 Studies have shown that strong friendships make people more confident.
-Those that don't feel as though they're fully supported by those around them are likely going to experience more anxiety than those that know their friends are going to be there for them no matter how they do.
+Those that don't feel as though they're fully supported by those around them may experience more anxiety than those that know their friends are going to be there for them no matter how they do.

 Strategies to Reduce Speaking Anxiety